 The one-off comedy special will air as part of Comic Relief’s Red Nose Day programming.

-It will be shown on Friday, March 15 on BBC One as part of the fundraiser – check back for exact times.
+It will be shown on Friday, March 15 on BBC One as part of the fundraiser, which kicks off at 7pm.

 What happens in it?